Drone strike may have killed Haqqani network leader

 One of Badruddin's relatives said he was alive and busy with his "jihad activities".

 "Such claims are baseless," he told Reuters.
-Another relative told Reuters that Badruddin was "alive and well".
+Another relative told Reuters Badruddin is "alive and well".

 SERIES OF DRONE STRIKES